project-spinoza/xmetadata/README.md

 # xmetadata
-Meta data extractor from various databases
+Meta data extraction from various databases

 # what to extract?